cbg-ethz/pybda/docs/source/index.rst

   ./0a-start-cluster.sh &
   ./0b-launch-cluster.sh &

-**NOTE**: for your own cluster, you should modify the number of workers, nodes, cores and memory.
+.. note::  For your own cluster, you should modify the number of workers, nodes, cores and memory.
 After the job has started, you need to call

 .. code-block:: bash